-Arnon Goldfarb Non-Ex recutive Director (appointed 19 September 2017)
+Arnon Goldfarb Non-Ex ecutive Director (appointed 19 September 2017)

 Qualifications Arnon Goldfarb serves as Non-Executive Director for Fluence Corporation.
 Currently he is a partner at Israel Cleantech Ventures and has significant entrepreneurial experience and interests in chemistry, materials and industrial processes.
 Until early 2011, Arnon served as CEO of TMB Water, a water project company active in desalination, aquaculture and water treatment efforts in Israel and abroad, and the predecessor to RWL Water.
 Prior to establishing TMB in 2001, Arnon spent 17 years with Israel Chemicals Ltd., where he served as Corporate VP for Business Development and Chairman of the R&D, Fertilisers and Chemicals, and Ceramics units.
-He was also a director at ICL's Israel Desalination Engineering (IDE) subsidiary as well as its potash, phosphate and bromine subsidiaries.
+He was also a director at ICL's Israel Desalination Engineering (IDE) subsidiary

+as well as its potash, phosphate and bromine subsidiaries.
 Previously, Arnon worked in the oil and gas industry in Israel and the US as a production and facilities engineer with Superior Oil and Israel National Oil Co., and as a production and field manager for Israel's Sadot natural gas field.
 Arnon serves as Chairman of Atlantium Technologies, as well as on the boards of TGA, a waste treatment facility, and TSP, a chemical company.
-Arnon holds a B.Sc. in chemistry from Hebrew University, Jerusalem, and a M.Sc. in Ocean Engineering
+Arnon holds a B.Sc.

+in chemistry from Hebrew University, Jerusalem, and a M.Sc. in Ocean Engineering from University of Rhode Island, USA.

-Experience and from University of Rhode Island, USA.
-Arnon has been a director of the Group since 19 September 2017.
+Experience and expertise Arnon has been a director of the Group since 19 September 2017.

-expertise Amon has been a director of the Group since 19 September 2017.

 Other current directorships Nil

 Former directorships in last 3 years Nil

 Special responsibilities Nil

 Interest in shares Nil

 Interest in options Nil

 Contractual rights to shares None